Jemimahh/project-assignmentplanner-v2/docs/iteration_report_4.md

 + Created user account table in the schema file.

-+ login and a signup page along with supporting functions
++ Login and a Signup page along with supporting functions

-+ sorting user entries in descending order based on selected category
++ Sorting user entries in descending order based on selected category

-+ Home page created, css design added to login and sigup page
++ Home page created, css design added to Login and Sign page

 What troubles/issues/roadblocks/difficulties you encountered.

-+ Implementing css to an already created html document was a challenge as the page was formatted without a set design format
++ Implementing css to an already pre-styled html document (via bootstrap) classes was some what challenging because some of the styling turned out to be different from what was orignally expected.

-+ There were difficulties with login sessions.
-Users able to create a login credentials but are unable to logout.
-+ The sort button only has one function instead of two i.e sort in ssending out using different categories.
++ There were difficulties with understanding about login/logout sessions in Flask documentation.
+We will need help from Mark for those materials.

++ The sort buttons only work in one direction for now, which is sorting a column in descending order.
+We still need to implement the sort function in ascending order if the sort button is clicked again.
-+ Including the css impplement in the html file.
-To resolve the issues, the file had to be renamed or pychram restarted.
++ Including the css implementation for the web page was a problem.
+Changes to the css files were not reflected on the web page.
+ To solove the issue we had to reload with `Shift+F5`

 One tool or process or approach you used that you felt was especially helpful, and why.

 + Again, peer programming was really efficient after we all had our completed code.
-Two people worked together to add a major feature to the application will the remaining to worked independently.
+Two people worked together to add a major feature to the application while the remaining two group memebers to worked independently.

 What was planned but not finished.
-+ Complete login and sorting feature.
-The login sessions had issues and sorting works one way for all parameters.
++ Complete login and sorting feature. login sessions where not included and sorting works in one way for all parameters(descending order).

 What adjustments to your overall design you discovered.

-+ We ran into more time conflicts with meeting, so potentially looking at alternative days besides Sunday to meet would be very beneficial.

-+ Unit tests made us realize that we could potentially add required fields, so that individuals have to have at least one field filled before adding a post.
++ We discovered that we need to include login sessions to enable the users to the web apllication to login.

 One important thing you learned during this iteration.

-+
++ We are still in the process of learning login sessions.
+Also we learnt how to work with two tables which is was experiences in addition flaskr.

 ## Plan for Following Iteration (Week 4):